plantanapp/dnnsharp.github.io/integrations/paypal/paypal-credit-card.md

 # PayPal - Credit Card (using REST API)

-**Warning** Pay with Credit Card action has been deprecated in version 5.0.23 of PayPal.
+**Warning** Pay with Credit Card action has been deprecated in version 5.0.23 of PayPal and is no longer available in our products.

 **Breaking Changes** Increased minimum requirements to .NET 4.5 and DNN 6+